mohammadnurulhassan/big_data_-cloud_mohammad_hassan/README.md

 # Big_data_cloud_mohammad_hassan

-Learning bigdata and Azure depoly with  using duck db, ingest data with dlt and transfrom data  with dbt.
+Learning bigdata and  depoly in Azure.
+Using duck db, ingest data with dlt and transfrom data  with dbt.